-You will need to apply to the Fund by submitting a completed Temporary or Permanent Incapacity or Terminal Illness Withdrawal or Rollout form, available by contacting Member Services by email or phone.
+You will need to apply to MYONESUPER by submitting a completed Temporary or Permanent Incapacity or Terminal Illness Withdrawal or Rollout form, available by contacting Adviser and Member Services by email or phone.

 If you die: your beneficiaries may be paid your benefits.